Skip to Main Content

 Clinical Psychology Training Programs

-The Clinical Psychology Training Programs at Brown began in 1975 as a joint effort through Butler Hospital and the Providence VA Medical Center.
-The training programs function as a consortium and is now composed of eight training sites including: Butler Hospital, the Providence VA Medical Center, E.P.
-Bradley Hospital, The Miriam Hospital, Rhode Island Hospital, Women & Infants Hospital, Lifespan School Solutions, and Brown University.
+The Brown Clinical Psychology Training Consortium began in 1975 as a joint effort through Butler Hospital and the Providence VA Medical Center and is now composed of seven training sites including: Butler Hospital, E.P.
+Bradley Hospital, The Miriam Hospital, Rhode Island Hospital, Women & Infants Hospital, Bradley Schools, and Brown University.
+The Consortium is in the process of arranging a Disbursement Agreement between the Consortium and VA Medical Center for VA site experiences.
 Each of these training sites is administratively independent, but each site contributes faculty, financial support, and other resources to the Clinical Psychology Training Programs.
 Each site has a minimum of two appropriately trained and experienced psychologists who have input into the governance and policies of the training programs.
 Elizabeth McQuaid, PhD, ABPP is Director of the Division of Clinical Psychology and provides oversight of the Clinical Psychology Training Programs.

 Training Programs